one-among-us/data/people/hakureico/page.en.md

 She was proficient in mathematics and enjoyed learning computer science.

-She was also a traffic-fan.
+She was also a traffic enthusiast.
 She was interested in city buses, rail transit and national railways.
 Occasionally, she took flights and looked at the blue sky outside the porthole.
 Although these were always solo trips.